mkapur/sab-2021-doc/_main.knit.md

 ## Data weighting{#dw}

 Indices of relative abundance all had variance estimates generated as part of the analysis of raw catch data.
-These variances were converted to standard deviations in log space for use in the model; additional variances for the indices of abundance were estimated inside the model.
-Estimated variances for the surveys were within reasonable ranges, except for the WCGBT Survey, for which the estimated added variance near zero, so it was fixed at zero.
+These variances were converted to standard deviations in log space for use in the model; additional variances for the indices of abundance were estimated inside the model, except for the WCGBT Survey, for which the estimated added variance was near zero, so it was fixed at zero.
 Additional variances were added to mean body weight of the fishery discard data as well as to the discard rates  in a manner identical to those used in the 2019 assessment.
 The weighting of age- and length-composition data attempted to reduce the potential for particular data sources to have a disproportionate effect on total model fit, while creating estimates of uncertainty that were commensurate with the uncertainty inherent in the input data.
 Input age- and length-composition data were weighted via the Francis method (Table \ref{tab:torctorcw1}).
 Sensitivity to the iterative re-weighting approaches for developing consistency between the input composition sample sizes (or standard errors) and the effective sample sizes based on model fit using the Harmonic Mean (@McAllisterIanelli1997) and (@Francis2011) methods was completed.
 The Harmonic Mean method consisted of comparing the mean input sample size for compositional data with the mean effective sample size based on model fit.
 The Francis method considers the influence of compositional weights on fits to average lengths or average lengths-at-age.
 Generally, the Harmonic method suggested similar weights for the commercial length composition data, but placed more weight on the survey length data.
 It also indicated a downweighting of commercial age composition data compared to the 2019 benchmark, but to a lesser degree than the Francis approach (Figure \ref{fig:harmonicandfrancis}).
-The model weighted using the Harmonic method was 350 likelihood points worse than that using the Francis method.

 During the Francis weighting process, several distinctions between this update and the weights used in the 2019 benchmark became apparent.
-Firstly, the 2019 benchmark assessment fixed both commercial fleet age composition weights to a maximum of one, whereas in this update (in the presence of commercial discard length compositions) they were downweighted by 90\% and 81\% (for fixed gear and trawl fleets, respectively, Table \ref{tab:torctorcw1}) .
+Firstly, the 2019 benchmark assessment iteratively re-weighted both commercial fleet age composition weights to a maximum of one, whereas in this update (in the presence of commercial discard length compositions) they were downweighted by 90\% and 81\% (for fixed gear and trawl fleets, respectively, Table \ref{tab:torctorcw1}) .
 In addition, the WCGBTS length compositions were downweighted in the update by a factor of about 10 (from 0.29 in the benchmark to 0.033 in the present model), whereas the Triennial age compositions were upweighted by a factor of 10 (from 0.10 in the benchmark to a cap at 1.0 in the present model).
 We performed a sensitivity run where the Francis weights were fixed to the values used in 2019 and found the model to fit more poorly (Figure \ref{fig:harmonicandfrancis} and Table \ref{tab:torctorcw2}).

 The value of the parameter controlling recruitment variability was determined in 2019 using an iterative procedure with the aim of ensuring that the value of assumed by the assessment model and the empirical variance in recruitment were self-consistent.
 This involved setting to an initial value, fitting the model and calculating the variance of the recruitment deviations for the years for which recruitments are estimated, then replacing the assumed value of by the calculated value.
 The recruitment variability was tuned up to and capped at a value of 1.4, the maximum value at which the bias correction was expected to provide reliable results.
 This value was unchanged in this update assessment.